 There are no particular regulatory considerations with respect to Luxembourg borrowers.

-However, the granting of loans for one's own account to the public (without receiving deposits or other repayable funds from the public) by a company located in Luxembourg is subject to the holding of a professional of the financial sector (PSF) licence and to the prudential supervision of the Luxembourg supervision authority of the financial sector (the Commission de Surveillance du Secteur Financier - CSSF).
-Pursuant to Article 28(4) of the Law of 5 April 1993 on the financial sector, as amended from time to time, authorisation as a specialised PFS is required for professionals engaged in lending activity ie, the extension of loans to the public on their own behalf.
+However, the granting of loans for one's own account to the public (without receiving deposits or other repayable funds from the public) by a company located in Luxembourg (or by a foreign entity lending to Luxembourg borrowers) is subject to the holding of a professional of the financial sector (PFS) licence and to the prudential supervision of the Luxembourg supervision authority of the financial sector (the Commission de Surveillance du Secteur Financier - CSSF).
+Pursuant to Article 28(4) of the Law of 5 April 1993 on the financial sector, as amended from time to time (the LFS), authorisation as a specialised PFS is required for professionals engaged in lending activities - ie, the extension of loans to the public on their own behalf.
 This activity is different from that performed by credit institutions in that it does not involve the collection of deposits or other repayable funds from the public.
 Such entity shall obtain its licence prior to starting its activities.
-This applies to the acquisition of loans as well as the origination of loans.
+This applies to the origination of loans and may apply to the acquisition of loans.

 The reference to "the public" implies that lending activities between entities belonging to the same group are excluded.
-The CSSF has also indicated that the term "public" generally refers to a group of non-identifiable persons, and has stated that the grant of loans to a limited circle of previously determined persons is not deemed lending to the public and therefore does not fall within the scope of Article 28-4 of the Law of 5 April 1993 on the financial sector.
+The CSSF has also indicated that the term "public" generally refers to a group of non-identifiable persons, and has stated that the granting of loans to a limited circle of previously determined persons is not deemed lending to the public and therefore does not fall within the scope of Article 28-4 of the LFS.